Palo Verde National Park – Guide to Visiting

 If you will have a rental car, you can also drive yourself directly to the Palo Verde area and arrange a tour from there.

-From Tamarindo
+Tour to Palo Verde From Tamarindo

-From Playa Flamingo
+Tour From Playa Flamingo to Palo Verde

-From Playas del Coco, Playa Hermosa, or Papagayo
+Palo Verde From Playas del Coco, Playa Hermosa, or Papagayo

 Drive Yourself to Meeting Point

-If you want a really authentic experience, I suggest this tour which involves driving yourself to the starting point.
 This is run by a local family.
 They are so nice and work hard to deliver the absolute best quality tours.

 Hacienda El Viejo